1. Blog

 Best Dog Shampoo for Itchy Skin

 Ask any pet parent about their dog’s bathing schedule and you’re likely to get a wide range of answers.
 Some pets have a standing appointment with a groomer.
 Others may get bathed every few months — the minimum recommendation from the ASPCA — if that.
-But here’s something many pet health experts agree upon: If your dog spends an excessive amount of time scratching, it’s probably time for a bath.
+But there is something many pet health experts agree on: If your dog spends an excessive amount of time scratching, it’s probably time for a bath using dog shampoo for itchy skin.

 “Just like our skin and our hair health reflects what’s going on with our bodies, a dry, brittle coat on your dog could be a sign that something is going on,” says Dr. Laura Wilson, DVM, Dipl.
 ACVD, a board-certified veterinary dermatologist with JustFoodForDogs.

 Chronic itchiness is often the sign of a larger health issue, one that you’ll need to work with a veterinarian to diagnose and treat for long-term success.
-But there are some additional steps you can take to provide your dog with some quick relief from the unrelenting itch, starting with bathtime.
-According to Wilson, “A lukewarm bath can be temporarily soothing for itchy skin.”
+But there are some additional steps you can take to provide your dog with some quick relief from the unrelenting itch, starting with bath time.

-Can a Shampoo Soothe Your Dog’s Itchy Skin?
+Can Shampoo Alone Soothe Your Dog’s Itchy Skin?

-Whether your dog has itchy skin due to environmental allergies, food sensitivities, or fleas, giving them a bath with anti-itch shampoo could provide immediate relief.
+Whether your dog has itchy, dry skin due to environmental allergies, food sensitivities, or fleas, giving them a bath with anti-itch shampoo could provide immediate relief.

 It’s important to remember that, while bathing with an anti-itch shampoo can help calm inflamed skin and prevent your dog from scratching around the clock, the relief will be temporary.
 You’ll still need to make an appointment with your veterinarian to get an accurate diagnosis and treatment plan to get rid of chronic itchiness for good.